About the Director & Principal Psychologist

 Dr. Qusai Hussain is the foundation director of Psylegal and is a registered psychologist with the Psychology Board of Australia.
-He is a Board endorsed Clinical and Forensic Psychologist.
-He is trained both clinically and legally and practices in the specialist areas of clinical and forensic psychology.
+He is a Board endorsed Clinical and Forensic Psychologist, trained both clinically and legally and practices in the specialist areas of clinical and forensic psychology.

-Dr. Hussain received his Law Degree from the National Law School of India after which he practiced as a criminal defence lawyer.
-He pursued postgraduate studies in New York, U.S.A receiving his M.A. in Forensic Psychology from the John Jay College of Criminal Justice.
+Receiving his Law Degree from the National Law School of India after which he practiced as a criminal defence lawyer, Dr Hussain then pursued postgraduate studies in New York, U.S.A receiving his M.A. in Forensic Psychology from the John Jay College of Criminal Justice.
 He received his Doctorate Degree in Psychology from the University of Melbourne.
 His post-doctoral work has lead him to work as a clinician in prisons and in general and forensic mental health and he has conducted numerous forensic psychological evaluations and has been an expert witness in a number of cases.

 Dr. Hussain has extensive clinical experience and specialises in the treatment of Anxiety, Phobias, Depression, Trauma and Behavioural Compulsions.
 He is particularly interested in helping individuals address these mental health issues to improve life satisfaction, workplace performance and overall personal well-being.
 In addition to running various workshops (legal and corporate) he also runs Group sessions for Anxiety and Depression using a combination of Cognitive Behavioural therapy and Mindfulness techniques.